kreismit/ECE4960/labs.md

     POS ERROR : (-1890.668, 1333.028, 1219.506)
     ---------- UPDATE STATS -----------

+So, bad odometry steals first place for the biggest contribution to error.
+It should be the case that the prediction step widens the belief distribution, and the update step narrows it; while the update step doesn't narrow the distribution as much as it should, there is nothing to narrow if the probabilities from the prediction step are all astronomically tiny.

 I am continuing to work on ways to improve the odometry data.
 Thus far, I am taking two main steps:

 1..
 Calibration.
 The average initial offsets, calculated in `setup()`, are subtracted away in the loop.